License plates are getting a tech makeover. Here’s why

 Related

-Rplates are now on sale in California, Arizona, Texas, and Florida.
+Rplates are now on sale in California, and will be available in Arizona, Texas, and Florida in the near future.
 Boston said Reviver is working to legalize them in another nine states by the end of the year.
 The plates retail for $699, plus a monthly service plan that costs up to $7.75 for the desktop browser-based software to manage the system and optional GPS tracking.

 Dr. Ashraf Gaffar, an assistant professor of engineering at Arizona State University who studies automotive technologies, agreed that digital license plates could offer some benefits but cautioned that they might introduce other problems.